eriksoeb/getfame/README.md

 # getfame-json-api
-API, getfame for exporting fame data as json with epoch dates for further use and analysis.
+a generic API, getfame for exporting FAME timeseries data as json with epoch dates for further use and analysis.
 Use the API to get one or more series from a Fame database, into your favorite programming language such as Python, javascript, R other..
-Using getfame -e fameexpressions you can evaluate series-expressions, converting, summing and take use of all the functionality and power FAME offers.
+Using getfame -e fameexpressions you can evaluate one ore more series-expressions, converting, summing and take use of all the functionality and power FAME offers.
 ### Easy to parse and read.
-Ready to use with time, value touplets.
+Ready to use with datetime, value touplets.
 #### getfame -e can be used with FAME functions and or custom FAME functions defined in functions.pro ie common basis year: cb(seriesname, yyyy)

-## install /test
+## install /test (only to be installed once on a linux server, to be used by sevaral users at the same time)
 ```
 1. Create a directory mkdir api ie ../../../api where the application and files can be stored
 2. Copy all files to this folder first time.